milangeorge2000/mcp-monorepo/docs/roadmap.md

 engine.
 Answer: spend by team/feature-ticket, $/merged-PR, $/resolved-issue, spike anomaly alerts, and a monthly one-page **agent P&L**.

+**Shipped (this repo).** `agentspense/`: provider exporters (claude, cursor, codex, opencode, generic rows, csv/tsv) folded into one ledger, bundled + overridable rate card, team/feature attribution, z-score + session spend-spike alerts (`agentspense alerts` exits nonzero), and the monthly agent P&L HTML.

+**Phase 2.** Jira/GitHub integration for `$/merged-PR`, `$/resolved-issue`, scheduled report delivery, and Copilot/self-hosted gateway exporters.

-**Why it's needed.** The question the org can't answer today ("is this cohort of agents worth what it costs?") is the question keep up the budget.
+**Why it's needed.** The question the org can't answer today ("is this cohort of agents worth what it costs?") is the question that keeps (or cuts) the budget.

 ---